Bergamot FCF Essential Oil

 Our Bergamot FCF Essential Oil blends well with many floral, herbal and citrus essential oils and with Juniper Essential Oil.
 Aromatherapists have generally described the aroma of Bergamot essential oil as having refreshing, relaxing and uplifting effects on the psyche.

-All of our Artisan Aromatics essential oils, aromatherapy blends and oil products are therapeutic quality.
+All our Artisan Aromatics essential oils, aromatherapy blends and oil products are 100% pure and therapeutic quality.
 Using our 20+ years of experience, we’ve gathered the finest quality oils from around the world.
-To ensure that our oils are as fresh and potent as possible, our oils are bottled here in the USA only after to we receive each order.
+To ensure that our oils are as fresh and potent as possible, our oils are bottled by hand here in the USA only after each order is received.

 How to Use Bergamot FCF Essential Oil with Adults